tuangatech/RL-Projects/Gomoku/README.md

   - The immediate reward received after taking an action.
   - The discounted maximum Q-value for the next state (estimated by the target network).
 - The goal of reinforcement learning is to **train the Q-network to approximate the true Q-values** for all state-action pairs.
 By minimizing the loss between the predicted Q-values (q_vals) and the target Q-values (targets), the Q-network learns to make better predictions over time.
+- Double DQN: Using the online network to select the action for the target calculation helps reduce overestimation bias.
+Good.
+- Valid Move Masking: Absolutely essential for board games.
+Preventing the agent from choosing invalid moves and masking their Q-values correctly is vital.
+Your implementation of setting Q-values to -1e10 for invalid moves in the act function is correct.

 ### Training DQN Agent